dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

         return len(self.data_source)
 ```

 Take a close look at the `__iter__` method which is just returning an iterator over the range of indices of the data samples.
+If you need a refresher on iterators take a look at this [video](https://www.youtube.com/watch?v=WR7mO_jYN9g).
 All the other Samplers including `RandomSampler`, `SubsetRandomSampler`, `WeightedRandomSampler` also return an iterator.

 However, `BatchSampler` is completely different in behavior.